nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 The `SplitLah` component is the application's main class.
 Its job is to initialize an instance of `Manager` when the application starts.
 After initialization, it proceeds to run a loop which prompts the user for a command.
-When it receives a command from the user, it invokes the `parser` and retrieve the command for SplitLah to run.
+When it receives a command from the user, it invokes the `Parser` and retrieve the command for SplitLah to run.
 Upon using the `Exit` command, SplitLah exits from the command loop and end the application.